Skip to main content

 When a cloud archive license is removed from the camera, the Cloud Archive functionality will continue to work for 24-hours from the time of un-assigning the license.
 This is meant to allow changes to your cloud-archive retention period without losing the previously stored video.
 This is also shown as a warning when removing the licenses.

-For 24 hours after the Cloud Archive license is removed, the following Quality and Retention settings will be grayed out and cannot be changed:
+For 24 hours after removing the Cloud Archive license, the Quality and Retention settings will be grayed out and unavailable for changes:

 • Motion-Based Retention